micmejia/bible-dump/NKJV/Genesis/Gen 27.md

 Go now to the flock and bring me from there two choice kids of the goats, and I will make savory food from them for your father, such as he loves.

 ###### 10
-Then you shall take _it_ to your father, that he may eat _it,_ and that he may bless you before his death."
+Then you shall take it to your father, that he may eat it, and that he may bless you before his death."

 ###### 11
-And Jacob said to Rebekah his mother, "Look, Esau my brother _is_ a hairy man, and I _am_ a smooth-_skinned_ man.
+And Jacob said to Rebekah his mother, "Look, Esau my brother is a hairy man, and I am a smooth-skinned man.

 ###### 12
 Perhaps my father will feel me, and I shall seem to be a deceiver to him; and I shall bring a curse on myself and not a blessing."

 ###### 13
-But his mother said to him, "_Let_ your curse _be_ on me, my son; only obey my voice, and go, get _them_ for me."
+But his mother said to him, "Let your curse be on me, my son; only obey my voice, and go, get them for me."

 ###### 14
-And he went and got _them_ and brought _them_ to his mother, and his mother made savory food, such as his father loved.
+And he went and got them and brought them to his mother, and his mother made savory food, such as his father loved.

 ###### 15
-Then Rebekah took the choice clothes of her elder son Esau, which _were_ with her in the house, and put them on Jacob her younger son.
+Then Rebekah took the choice clothes of her elder son Esau, which were with her in the house, and put them on Jacob her younger son.

 ###### 16
 And she put the skins of the kids of the goats on his hands and on the smooth part of his neck.